redteamsecurity/PyPhishing/README.md

        python sendEmailsDriver.py -c [config file]

-        [Follow menu and be sure to add data to advanced settings] If no credentials are added to the advanced settings, the application will not work.
+        [Follow menu and be sure to add data to advanced settings]

 Description/Purpose of files:
     > sendEmailsDriver.py